-The collecting and processing facility is to be located on a small subsection of a large area of land held by the company at the North and North West of the intersection of the Trans-Canada Highway and Route 90 (Salmonier Line) in the municipality of Holyrood.
-This section of land is designated for agricultural use by the Town of Holyrood.
+The collecting and processing facility is to be located on a small subsection of a large area of land held by the company on the west side of Hwy 100 - Argentia Access Road south of the intersection with the Trans-Canada Highway.
+This section of crown land is designated for agricultural use.